September ribbon cutting set for opening of the Bella Vista Bypass

-BELLA VISTA -- State and local officials will have a ribbon cutting for the Bella Vista Bypass on Sept.
+BELLA VISTA -- State and local officials from Arkansas and Missouri will have a ribbon cutting for the Bella Vista Bypass on Sept.
 30 at the state line, according to state highway officials.

+"Sept.
+30, a big day for Northwest Arkansas and southwest Missouri, the completion of I-49 from Fort Smith to Kansas City," Tim Conklin, assistant director at the Northwest Arkansas Regional Planning Commission, told a planning committee Thursday.

 The bypass, essentially a missing link in Interstate 49, will allow motorists to circumvent Bella Vista to the west and south on a four-lane interstate.
 The project is also known as the Interstate 49 Missouri/Arkansas Connector, a nod to its regional importance.